© 2025 KPCW

 • CPB does not produce content and is independent of the Public Broadcasting Service (PBS) and National Public Radio (NPR), which produce programming that local stations, including KPCW, pay a licensing fee to broadcast.

-• CPB is the largest single source of funding for public media in the country, and funds are distributed directly to public media stations as annual grants.
-Recipient stations are able to leverage each $1 of federal funding to raise nearly $7 from other sources, including local donors, private businesses and philanthropic foundations.
+• CPB was the largest single source of funding for public media in the country, and funds are distributed directly to public media stations as annual grants.
+Recipient stations were able to leverage each $1 of federal funding to raise nearly $7 from other sources, including local donors, private businesses and philanthropic foundations.
 This return on investment makes CPB funding one of the most effective public-private partnerships in the country, serving critical public needs with bipartisan support for nearly sixty years.

 flow chart of how Public Media Funding Works